hujingzzz/ainews/_posts/2025-06-30-minimax-hailuo-02.md

 ---
 layout: post
-title: MiniMax 发布其最新视频生成模型 Hailuo 02 全球唯一兼顾画质、复杂控制与高性能的视频模型
+title: MiniMax's latest video-generation model Hailuo 02 is the only video model in the world that combines quality, complex control and high performance.
 date: 2025-06-30 12:00:00 +0800
 category: Frontier Trends
 thumbnail: /style/image/minimax-hailuo-02_1.jpg